37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Boromir attempts to seize the Ring from Frodo.

-Why it stumps people: Gandalf’s fall in Moria feels like the first fracture.
-The Uruk-hai attack at Parth Galen feels like the final one.
-But the specific moment the Fellowship shatters is Boromir lunging for the Ring, which forces Frodo to put it on and flee.
-Everything after follows from that single desperate act.
+Two strong decoys bracket the right answer.
+Gandalf’s fall in Moria reads like the first fracture.
+The Uruk-hai attack at Parth Galen reads like the killing blow.
+The actual break is Boromir lunging for the Ring, which sends Frodo slipping it on and running.

 15. Who shouts “Forth Eorlingas!” before charging?
 (Medium)